 This group meets weekly to prepare for the Science Quiz Bowl, a fast-paced academic competition that offers teams of high school students from across the state of Tennessee a chance to match their wits in math and science.

 The Service Club has as its aim to serve the greater Nashville community through student-lead projects in areas which are of interest to club members.
 This year some of our projects include: selling lanyards at football games, organizing a blood drive, tutoring kids at LEAD Academy, selling corsages for Homecoming, and having a talent show.

-The Tiger Pack is a club that promotes student spirit.
-The Tiger Pack plans pep rallies, events to support each sport per season, and the themes for the games.
+The Tiger Pack is a club that promotes student spirit, planning pep rallies, events to support each sport per season, and the themes for the games.
 Tiger Pack also organizes spirit buses to various away games!